sebyddd/SDVersion/README.md

 SDiPhoneVersion
 ===============

-Objective-C library for detecting running device model and screen size.
+Objective-C library for detecting  the running device's model and screen size.

 With the announcement of the new iPhone models, developers have a little more work to do.
 This library simplifies their job by allowing them to get information about the running device and easily target the one they want.